CHI-CityTech/QuantumMusic/Proposals/Quantum_Music_Proposal_Spring_2025.md

 #### **3.3.2 Team Collaboration Infrastructure**
 - **Purpose:** Establish infrastructure for collaboration and task tracking.
 - **Action Required:**
-  - Set up a shared project folder (e.g., Google Drive or OneDrive) for non-code documents.
+  - Set up a shared GitHub repository for task management and document storage.
-  - Determine task management tools (e.g., GitHub Issues or a Trello board).

 #### **3.3.3 Orientation and Training**
 - **Purpose:** Equip students with the knowledge and tools they need to contribute effectively.